What to expect during your ceremony

 If you have a pushchair, please speak to an event steward on arrival for help.

 Both you and your guests should be seated in good time for the start of your ceremony.
 Check your timetable to find out when this time is.

 You will be allocated a numbered seat, with your fellow students, or graduands.

 Your guests will be seated separately from you, in the guest area.
 Guest seating is unreserved so is available on a first-come, first-served basis, however, they will need a guest ticket.

 You and your guests will receive a programme of the ceremony.

 Opening the ceremony

 The ceremony starts with a staff procession.
 This is conducted into the Great Hall by the Bedells, the Ceremonial Officers, who are members of University staff.
-Their details are included in the programme.

 The presiding officer will declare the ceremony open.
 The presiding officer will either be the Chancellor, Vice-Chancellor, Deputy Vice-Chancellor or one of the Pro Vice-Chancellors.

 Graduands are called up onto stage in a particular order.
 Starting with undergraduate degrees, followed by Masters degrees, then Doctorates.
 Within this, you will be called up by subject.